 I propose first to describe the models which are marked Arbur, and then the 'others' which appear to have some connection to this little group.

 The front end of the model, with its radiator grille and large badge above, is recognisably based on the 1946-8 Buick, although the rear end of the car is more British in style.
-I have seen original examples in red, black, light blue, medium blue or green paint.
+I have seen original examples in red, black, light blue, medium blue, dark blue or green paint.
 MADE IN ENGLAND was cast under the bonnet and ARBUR PRODUCTS under the roof.
 There are many detailed differences between the blue and green models shown, due to modifications to the die.
 The earlier models (the blue examples) had open space between the bumpers and bodywork, later filled in (on the green example).
 The earlier cylindrical axle supports were replaced by much thinner supports; two casting ejectors were added to the later model, resulting in the MADE IN ENGLAND lettering being moved further to the rear; and the quotation marks around "ARBUR" on the earlier models disappeared on the later version.
 There is also an interim version with the bumper openings filled in but still with the cylindrical axle supports (not illustrated).
 The axles were fitted to the cylindrical supports either through drilled holes (as in the fifth photo above) or by inserting the axles into slots in the supports, with the two sides then squeezed together (as in the second photo).
 Thanks to Kerry Hamer for pointing out this variation.

 Streamlined Fire Engine - 4 windows, 2 bells